JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ![point example](assets/figures/tutorial-hello-world.png)

 If you're using Juno, the image should appear in the Plots window.
 If you're working in a Jupyter notebook, the image should appear below the code.
-If you're using Julia in a terminal or text editor, the image should have opened up in some other application, or, at the very least, it should have been saved in your current working directory (as `luxor-drawing.png`).
+If you're using Julia in a terminal or text editor, the image should have opened up in some other application, or, at the very least, it should have been saved in your current working directory (as `luxor-drawing-(time stamp).png`).
 If nothing happened, or if something bad happened, we've got some set-up or installation issues probably unrelated to Luxor...

 Let's press on.
 The `@png` macro is an easy way to make a drawing; all it does is save a bit of typing.
 (The macro expands to enclose your drawing commands with calls to the `Document()`, `origin()`, `finish()`, and `preview()` functions.)
 There are also `@svg` and `@pdf` macros, which do a similar thing.
 PNGs and SVGs are good because they show up in Juno and Jupyter.
-SVGs are often higher quality too, but they're text-based so can become very large for complex images.
+SVGs are usually higher quality too, but they're text-based so can become very large and difficult to load if the image is complex.
 PDF documents are always higher quality, and usually open up in a separate application.

 This example illustrates a few things about Luxor drawings:

-- There are default values which you don't have to set if you don't want to (file names, colors, font sizes, etc).
+- There are default values which you don't have to set if you don't want to (file names, colors, font sizes, and so on).

-- Positions on the drawing are specified with coordinates stored in the Point datatype, and you can sometimes omit positions altogether.
+- Positions on the drawing are specified with coordinates stored in the Point type, and you can sometimes omit positions altogether.

-- The text was placed at the origin point (0,0), and by default it's left aligned.
+- The text was placed at the origin point (0/0), and by default it's left aligned.

 - The circle wasn't filled, but `stroked`.
 We passed the `:stroke` symbol as an action to the `circle()` function.
 Many drawing functions expect some action, such as `:fill` or `:stroke`, and sometimes `:clip` or `:fillstroke`.

 - Did the first drawing takes a few seconds to appear?
-The Cairo drawing engine takes a little time warm up.
+The Cairo drawing engine takes a little time to warm up.
 Once it's running, drawings appear much faster.

 Once more, with more black, and some rulers: